Emergency medical kits for remote areas

 Conditions for emergency medical kits include all of the following:

-- the kit needs to be available to everyone who needs it, not just the workmates or family of the authorised holder
+• the kit needs to be available to everyone who needs it, not just the workmates or family of the authorised holder

-- it is for emergencies and not to be used for normal household use or treatment of ongoing conditions
+• it's for emergencies and not to be used for normal household use or treatment of ongoing conditions

-- you must not charge for giving treatment from the kit
+• you must not charge for giving treatment from the kit

-- the authorised holder must make sure medicines are stored securely, and that records are kept
+• the authorised holder must make sure medicines are stored securely and that records are kept

-- you must contact the rural medical practitioner before using prescription medicines in the kit.
+• you must contact the rural medical practitioner before using prescription medicines in the kit.

 A new authorisation must be organised for the next kit holder, or the kit contents must be returned to the hospital pharmacy they came from.

-How to apply for authorisation
+How to apply

 Step 2.
-Submit supporting documents
+Attach supporting documents

 Step 3.
 Pay the fee

-The fee for an authorisation is $57 per year.
+The fee for an authorisation is $67 per year.

 You can pay by cheque, money order or credit card.

 Step 4.
-Submit the form
+Submit the application

-Medicines and Poisons Control
+Medicines and Poisons

 Department of Health